gg-nayyar/notification-service/README.md

 # Notification System

 A notification system built with FastAPI, Celery, and Uvicorn.
-It supports sending notifications via email and SMS.
+It supports sending notifications via email and SMS and in app notifications.

 ---

 ## Features
 - REST API for sending notifications
-- Asynchronous task processing with Celery
+- Asynchronous task processing with Celery(RabbitMQ)
 - Email and SMS notification services
 - Uvicorn for production server